IBM/iot-cloud-ai-tutorial/tutorial/3-NODERED.md

 ## Deploy Node-RED starter kit

-In this section you will create a [Node-RED](https://nodered.org/) app using [IBM Cloud Starter Kits](https://cloud.ibm.com/docs/apps?topic=creating-apps-starter-kits).
+In this section, you will create a [Node-RED](https://nodered.org/) app using [IBM Cloud Starter Kits](https://cloud.ibm.com/docs/apps?topic=creating-apps-starter-kits).
 The deployment will be automated using the [Continuous Delivery](https://www.ibm.com/garage/method/practices/deliver/tool_continuous_delivery/) cloud service.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **Create resource** in the top right corner.